protono/hello-algo/algos.md

 ![<1>](./pictures/11.7.1-1.png) ![<2>](./pictures/11.7.1-2.png) ![<3>](./pictures/11.7.1-3.png) ![<4>](./pictures/11.7.1-4.png) ![<5>](./pictures/11.7.1-5.png) ![<6>](./pictures/11.7.1-6.png) ![<7>](./pictures/11.7.1-7.png) ![<8>](./pictures/11.7.1-8.png) ![<9>](./pictures/11.7.1-9.png) ![<10>](./pictures/11.7.1-10.png) ![<11>](./pictures/11.7.1-11.png) ![<12>](./pictures/11.7.1-12.png)

-In the code implementation, we use the same top-to-bottom heap (Sift Down) function as in the heap chapter.
-It is worth noting that since the length of the heap will decrease as the largest element is extracted, we need to add a length parameter $n$ to the `siftDown()` function to specify the current effective length of the heap.
+In the code implementation, we use the same top-down heap `sift_down()` function as in the heap chapter.
+It is worth noting that since the length of the heap will decrease as the largest element is extracted, we need to add a length parameter $n$ to the `sift_down()` function to specify the current effective length of the heap.

 ```zig
 [class]{}-[func]{siftDown}